conorgg123/tempus-productivity-dashboard/README.md

 ### Calendar
 - Modern calendar with week, day, and month views
-- Visual timeline for scheduling with elegant design
+- Professional UI with clear date navigation and view toggles
-- Color-coded event cards for different activity types
+- Color-coded event cards for different activity types (meetings, design, focus sessions)
+- Detailed event information including attendees and locations
+- Interactive event management with modal dialog for event details
-- Create and edit events with intuitive controls
+- Proper handling of overlapping events with intelligent positioning
+- Week view with full day names and day numbers
+- Time slots from 6am to 1pm for productive day planning

 ### YouTube Link Manager
 - Save and organize YouTube links with thumbnails